-Skidmore College offers qualified students the opportunity to earn dual degrees in liberal arts and engineering through cooperative programs with Dartmouth College, Clarkson University, and Rensselaer Polytechnic Institute.
+Skidmore College offers qualified students the opportunity to earn dual degrees in liberal arts and engineering through cooperative programs with Dartmouth College and Rensselaer Polytechnic Institute.
 These are challenging programs designed for the student who has strong preparation in mathematics and physical sciences, and above average problem solving skills.

 Interested students should be aware that each program has prerequisite courses that must be completed at Skidmore or elsewhere before study may begin at the host institution.
-Scheduling of such courses is normally arranged with the assistance of Skidmore's engineering coordinator, Professor Mark Hofmann, who should be consulted at the earliest possible date.
+Scheduling of such courses is normally arranged with the assistance of Skidmore's Engineering Advisory Committee.
+Students should register their interests with the engineering coordinator, Professor Evan Halstead, at the earliest possible date.

 Dual-Degree Program with Dartmouth College

 Through a cooperative arrangement with the Thayer School of Engineering at Dartmouth College, students may earn both the bachelor of arts degree from Skidmore at the end of the fourth year and, at the end of the fifth year, the bachelor of engineering degree from Dartmouth.
 Normally, students spend their junior and fifth year at Dartmouth, returning to Skidmore in their senior year to finish their bachelor of arts degree requirements (2-1-1-1 option).
 In unusual circumstances, it may be possible to spend successive years at Dartmouth, beginning with the senior year (3+2 option; see the engineering coordinator for relevant details).
 In either case, some courses taken at Dartmouth may count toward major requirements at Skidmore.